Installation#

 Hint

-Not sure what mamba environments you already installed?
+Not sure what conda environments you already installed?
 You can get a list of the environments on your system with:

 Once the environment has been removed, you are free to install SLEAP using any of the installation methods above into an environment of the same name.